7ombie/jsii/docs/untitled.md

     let sum = lambda ...args {

-        "This is how we write docstrings for functions and classes in JSII.
+        "This is how we write docstrings for functions and classes in JS2.
 This style is only used for module, class and funtion docsstrings, to set them apart from inline commentry."

         return args.reduce((tally, previous) -> tally + previous, 0)
     }

-Note: JSII uses `//` for floor-division:
+Note: JS2 uses `//` for floor-division:

     x // y			-> Math.floor(x / y)

 ### Dot Operators

-JSII has three dot operators, `.`, `!` and `?` (using `not` for boolean inversion, and `a if b else c` for ternaries).
+JS2 has three dot operators, `.`, `!` and `?` (using `not` for boolean inversion, and `a if b else c` for ternaries).

 Dot notation uses the period character (`.`), exactly like JavaScript, for general property